PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

             <b>Key</b>
          </td>
          <td>
-            Enter the key as received after the registration process with BS PAYONE.
+            Enter the key as received after the registration process with PAYONE.
          </td>
       </tr>
       <tr>